KieranHastingsIW/FHIR-Consent-Basic/README.md

 * In current state runs on localhost:9090, if it does not run on first try select guifhir in docker desktop and run again.
 * In current state content from guifhir Consent manager does not affect what can be seen but some of the code that makes this happen can be seen in the consent interceptor class in the hapi fhir server.

+## Diagram explaining how the resources are remved from the returned payload.

 ## FHIR LEARNINGS
 ### startOperation
 * Entry point of interceptor, all requests will trigger at the beginning.